 Aitor Throup is a menswear designer.
 Born in 1980 in Buenos Aires, Argentina, he later moved to Burnley, Lancashire in 1992.
 He studied BA Fashion Design at Manchester Metropolitan University, achieving first class honours in 2004.
 Two years later he graduated from the Royal College of Art with an MA in menswear.

-Since graduating, Throup has opted to pursue his own projects.
 In addition to garment design, Throup also illustrates and sculpts.
-He has art directed and styled stories for i-D, Arena Homme + and Vman.
+He has art directed and styled stories for i-D, Arena Homme + and VMan.